szulf/game/doc.md

 ## SMALL TODOS: (ordered)

-6. player rotation
-   - will change automatically depending on which way you moved
-7. interpolate everything(or switch to fixed frame rate idk yet, probably this) so its smooth
 8. resizability
 9. figure out stripping debug features from release builds
    - or maybe dont strip them?